csirtgadgets/csirtg-mail-py/README.md

-# csirtg-mail-py

-The FASTEST way to parse email.
+# The FASTEST way to parse email.

 ```
 $ pip install csirtg_mail